callmecavs/obzerv/README.md

 })
 ```

-Returns a `track` function used to add nodes to the observer.
+Returns an observer instance with a `track` function used to add nodes to the observer.

 Elements with the same offset are observed using the same observer - as such, only unique `callback` and `offset` combinations should be created.
 A single instance of an IntersectionObserver is created in such cases, making it more performant to monitor all elements.